NeuroTechX/learn.neurotechedu.com/README.md

 5. If you want to include images, add them to 'http://learn.neurotechedu.com/images/'
 6. Once done, push a commit that will be reviewed by one of our websmaster.
 You can do local serve previews with `jekyll serve`

-### Notes
+## Notes

 1. Please don't add any styling to the scss files.
 If you want to stylize your page more, inline `<span>` or `style=""` tags are fine.
-2. The theme we use used the Foundation framework, that's where the naming conventions for our classes come from.
+2. The theme we use implements the Foundation framework, that's where the naming conventions for our classes come from.
+Their documentation is available [here](http://foundation.zurb.com/sites/docs/v/5.5.3/components/grid.html).